3-5 Workdays Article No. 1595

 Barbera Caffè

-Elio Barbera (Sohn von Enrico) - Enrico Barbera - Anne Duhre - Justin Bahner
+Elio Barbera (Enrico's son) - Enrico Barbera - Anne Duhre - Justin Bahner

-The "magician," as his customers affectionately called him, expanded his small business.
-Soon a new coffee roasting machine was acquired, with the mysterious name "Tornado".
-Now the Barbera family could proudly roast up to 30kg of coffee at a time.
+The "magician," as his customers affectionately called him, continued to expand his small business.
+He later purchased a new coffee roasting machine, mysteriously named "Tornado."
+From there, the Barbera family proudly roasted up to 30 kg of coffee at a time.

-The quality of the coffee, the management of the finances, and the marketing of the coffee were just a few of the many issues that needed to be addressed in order to help Barbera Caffe achieve long-lasting success.
+The quality of the coffee, financial management, and marketing of the products were just a few of the many factors to consider in making Café Barbera a constant success.

 In the 1950s, the era of research and development began.
-New roasting machines, monitoring of quality, improvement of each step and development of new products were things that Barbera also had to face.
-After Carmelo, Letterio's son, returned from the United States as a food chemist, he set up Italy's first coffee laboratory, thus improving and developing the individual production steps on a scientific basis.
+New roasting machines, quality control, and the development of new products were among the challenges the brand had to face.
+When Carmelo, Letterio's son, returned from the United States as a chemist in the food industry, he created Italy's first coffee laboratory to scientifically improve and develop the various stages of production.

-A simple step, but one that made a big difference.
-In collaboration with the International Coffee Society, Barbera was the first coffee laboratory in Italy to publish in prestigious journals.
-The fifth generation also ensures that Barbera grows and becomes internationally known and loved.
+This was a significant breakthrough that made a difference.
+In collaboration with the Specialty Coffee Association (SCA), Barbera was the first coffee laboratory in Italy to appear in prestigious scientific journals.
+The fifth generation, under the leadership of Enrico, also ensured that the brand developed and became known internationally.

-- In 1999, Barbera took over the "Tris Caffè" brand in order to increasingly compete in the national market.
+- In 1999, Barbera acquired the "Tris Caffè" brand to become increasingly competitive in the national market.

-- In 2003, the first Café Barbera opened in Dubai.
+- In 2003, the first Barbera coffee shop was opened in Dubai.

-Caffe Barbera is now a large company that has won many prizes and various awards due to the excellent quality of its coffees.
+Café Barbera is now a large company that has won numerous awards and accolades for the excellent quality of its products.

-Caffè Barbera, the Neapolitan roasting company founded in 1870, has relied on SolarSicily to increase its sustainable contribution & embrace a ''Green'' production for all its products.
+Caffè Barbera, the Neapolitan roasting company founded in 1870, has trusted SolarSicily to increase its contribution to sustainability and adopt "green" production for all its products.

-The installation of the new photovoltaic system has been placed on the roof of the factory located close to Naples, Italy.
-An important step in the direction of sustainability for a company already ISO 9001 certified.
+The new photovoltaic system was installed on the roof of the factory near Naples, Italy.
+This was an important step toward sustainability for a company already certified with ISO 9001.

-Thanks to this installation, Caffè Barbera is able to satisfy the entire needs of its production which will transform the company to a true Eeco-Sustainable reality, using energy from its own renewable & clean energy source to produce the unmistakable premium blends of the ''Coffee Wizard '', which are today exported to over 65 countries worldwide.
+Thanks to this installation, Caffè Barbera is able to meet all of its production needs, transforming the company into a truly eco-sustainable entity.
+It uses energy from its own renewable, clean energy source to produce the incomparable premium blends of the "Magician of Coffee," which are now exported to over 65 countries worldwide.